 In particular, it is considered a national heritage when there is National Braai Day (24 September).
 People will pause their work to participate in cultural and traditional activities with this food.

-10. Dikgobe – Botswana Samp And Beans
+10. Dikgobe – Samp and Beans

-Referring to traditional Botswana dishes, it is impossible not to mention Dikgobe.
-This fantastic dish is a harmonious combination of peas and beans and is cooked in low heat for a particular time to get the desired flavor and texture.
+Dikgobe is a harmonious combination of peas and beans and is cooked in low heat for a particular time to get the desired flavor and texture.

 To enhance its taste, you should enjoy it with a savory sauce.
 In some cases, you can find corn and lamb in this food.
 It appears commonly at Setswana celebrations like weddings or marking death.
 It usually goes with sorghum at funerals.